Sea Swallow story book

 The 'Cleveleys Mythological Coastline' project secured grant funding through Sea Change, a national fund designed to regenerate the coast through the Arts, much of which has involved the area around the Marine Hall and gardens at Fleetwood.

-In Cleveleys, the project creates a legacy to follow the sea defence works, and a story that’s Cleveleys very own for the future.
+In Cleveleys, the project created a legacy to follow the sea defence works, and a story which is Cleveleys very own for the future.

 The Sea Swallow is the story, written for children but with a charm that’s unmissable, and tells a fairy tale that blends legend with local features, including sunken villages and the petrified forest which you can still see on the beach today.

 In 2011, each primary school child in Wyre was given a copy of the book, and in arly 2012 the first two pieces of sculpture were installed.

 The namesake ‘Sea Swallow’ sculpture is a huge, slim white piece, which stands guard over the promenade and main high street, that you can see right from the end of Victoria Road West as you approach the town.
 The Sea Swallows are cut into the top, flying over the beach and soaring above in all weathers.

 Against the boundary of Blackpool stands the Shipwreck Memorial, which remembers all the vessels which came aground on the Fylde coast, back to the mists of time.

 Outside the cinema and ice rink you'll find the Ogre's Paddle, it's a huge thing which stands on the upper promenade, facing the sea, inscribed with words from the book.

 On the beach slightly to the right of the paddle and just before the cafe, sits the Ogre himself.
 You'll have to look closely for him - a long time of being covered by the sea twice a day has given him a green coat which helps him to blend into the rocks.
 But he's got a very kind face... head down onto the sands at low tide and say hello to our big green friend.

 When the tide is out, or even when it's in, you'll not fail to spot Mary's Shell on the beach.